Showing posts sorted by relevance for query our glory. Sort by date Show all posts

 By partaking of His glory (significance, value etc.), we experience our own

 .
 This is the only time we experience it in the way we are designed to.
 To seek glory in another way - outside and apart from God - does not truly satisfy us because it was not designed to satisfy us.
-Therefore, it leaves us empty and leads to our eventual harm and destruction.
+Therefore, it leaves us empty and if pursued unchecked leads to our eventual harm and destruction.

 This is part of being in God's image.
 We are like God, i.e. designed to behold and enter into His glory and thereby experience our own.
 Our greatest sense of meaning and purpose (happiness) is obtained by participating in God in all His glory, not other creatures or created things.